aarbid29/AlgoArena/README.md

 ### Ending a Meeting and Post-Interview Review

 Only the user who created the call (the meeting owner) sees the End Meeting button.
 Clicking it calls `call.endCall()` on GetStream to terminate the session for all participants, then runs `updateInterviewStatus` on Convex to set `status: "completed"` and record the `endTime`.
-The dashboard then groups interviews by status — upcoming, completed, succeeded, failed — and allows interviewers to pass or fail candidates and leave written comments with star ratings.
+The dashboard then groups interviews by status i.e upcoming, completed, succeeded, failed — and allows interviewers to pass or fail candidates and leave written comments with star ratings.

 ---

 ## Database Schema (Convex)

 Three tables.
-No ORM — Convex uses its own typed schema definition.
+No ORM as Convex uses its own typed schema definition.

 ```typescript
 users: {